izzatredza/Lift_Kings/README.md

     Database Connectivity: Leverages relational tables in MS Access to safely store customer records, item details, and transaction history.

-    User Authentication: Includes a secure login portal to restrict access to store administrators and staff.

 💾 How to Run the App